DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 Microsoft Windows laptops and tablets come with the Windows 10 Education operating system.

+#### Issue with updating Windows

+Microsoft have identified a bug which causes laptops and tablets running the Windows 10 Pro Education 1909 operating system to appear as ‘non-activated’ when updating to version 2004.
+To avoid problems with devices supplied by DfE, Microsoft have applied a block to prevent this update taking place until the bug is resolved.

+A fix is expected to be released in early 2021 which will be automatically available to devices.
+For further information on this issue or if you have devices showing as unactivated, please see [Microsoft’s support page](https://support.microsoft.com/en-gb/help/4592045/windows-10-pro-education-device-fails-activation).

 ### Security and antivirus

 Microsoft Windows devices include the following security and antivirus software: